6.2.3 Bell Inequality#

 Prompts

-• What is an entanglement witness?
-Why does \(\langle\hat{W}\rangle < 0\) certify entanglement, and why does no single witness detect all entangled states?
+• What is an entanglement witness, and why does a single measured value \(\langle\hat{W}\rangle < 0\) certify entanglement?
+In what sense is a Bell inequality a special case of a witness, and why can no single witness detect every entangled state?

 • Explain the no-communication theorem: why can’t entanglement transmit information faster than light, even though measurements are correlated?